When You Must Perform Work Search Actions

 If you are required to look for work, the UCB-12 weekly work search notice will provide you with detailed work search instructions and a sample work search log.
 Do not stop looking for work unless you are advised by the department your work search is waived.

-The department may request evidence of your work search at any time.
-You are required to keep a record of your weekly work search actions for one year.
+The department may request evidence of your work search actions at any time.
+You are required to keep a record of your weekly work search actions for 52 weeks.
 If you file your weekly claim certifications online, you are required to report work search actions as part of completion of the claim.
 The Department will keep copies of work search records you submit online.
 Falsely reporting any information on your work search form may be an act of concealment.
 (See Part 7: Fraud and Quality Control.)

 Registration for Work

 If you are required to perform a weekly work search or if you work less than full-time you must register for work with Wisconsin Job Service online at https://jobcenterofwisconsin.com/ui and complete a resume within 14 days of the date you completed your application for UI benefits.

 If you fail to register by the deadline provided, you will not be eligible for benefits for any week prior to the date you registered.
 If you have questions or feel you should be waived from the requirement, contact a Claims Specialist.

 If you have previously registered. you must logon to https://jobcenterofwisconsin.com/ui to verify that your registration and resume have not expired.

 If you are applying for Wisconsin UI Benefits from another state and Wisconsin tells you to register for work or report in person, you should go to the public employment office nearest your home.

 For re-employment services logon to http://jobcenterofwisconsin.com or contact your nearest job center.
 To locate the nearest job center call 1-888-258-9966 toll free or search online at http://wisconsinjobcenter.org/directory.
 If you reside in another state contact the nearest public employment office.